-Benefit Description You pay Allergy care High Option Standard Option Testing and treatment \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician \$30 per office visit to a specialist \$40 per office visit to a specialist Allergy serum Nothing Nothing Allergy injections Not covered: All charges All charges Provocative food testing Sublingual allergy desensitization Treatment therapies High Option Standard Option Chemotherapy and radiation therapy \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page \$30 per office visit to a specialist \$40 per office visit to a specialist 49.
-10% of Plan Allowance in a 15% of Plan Allowance in a surgical center, hospital, or other facility Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis surgical center, hospital, or other facility Dialysis - hemodialysis and peritoneal dialysis Growth hormone therapy (GHT) Í J Intravenous (IV)/Infusion Therapy and IV antibiotic therapy Note: When provided in a physician's office or in an urgent care center, the services listed above do not include the cost of injectable, implantable and IV drugs; see below for the cost of the drugs.
+Benefit Description You pay Infertility services (cont.)
+High Option Standard Option Drugs related to the treatment of non-covered benefits Infertility services that are not reasonably likely to result in success All charges All charges Allergy care High Option Standard Option Testing and treatment \$20 per office visit to a primary care physician \$35 per office visit to a specialist \$20 per office visit to a primary care physician \$40 per office visit to a specialist Allergy serum Nothing Nothing Allergy injections C Not covered: • Provocative food testing • Sublingual allergy desensitization All charges All charges Treatment therapies High Option Standard Option Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 49.
+Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis Growth hormone therapy (GHT) Intravenous (IV) Infusion Therapy in a doctor's office or facility (For IV infusion and antibiotic treatment at home, see Home Health Services.)
+Note: When provided in a physician's office or in an urgent care center, the services listed above do not include the cost of injectable, implantable and IV drugs; see below for the cost of the drugs.
 Note: We cover home IV infusion and antibiotic therapy administered by a home health agency under the Home health services benefit.
 Note: We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
 See Section 3 - Other services under You need prior Plan approval for certain services.
+Applied Behavior Analysis (ABA) - Children with autism spectrum disorder (see section 5(e) for benefits) \$20 per office visit to a primary care physician \$35 per office visit to a specialist 10% of Plan Allowance in a surgical center, hospital, or other facility \$20 per office visit to a primary care physician \$40 per office visit to a specialist 15% of Plan Allowance in a surgical center, hospital, or other facility